pjaiit365/handyman_app/README.md

 The UI elements were built from tools provided by the Flutter Software Development Kit (SDK).
 Cloud Firestore was used  as the back-end database.
 Cloud Firestore is a noSQL database which means it does not follow any schema.
-However the data had to be modeled after a schema in order to keep this organized.
+However, the data had to be modeled after a schema in order to keep this organized.

 ### PROJECT MOTIVATION